 Running a carinderia (restaurant) in the backyard

 Nobody can miss it: The vibrant orange extension of the house in Masambahin corner Mapagkawanggawa Streets in Teachers Village East.
-The place does not even have a signage, just two banners — one says Pinggan #25 Food House; the other proclaims the place’s best sellers — lumpiang ubod and other home-cooked specialities.
+The place does not even have a signage, just two banners — one says Pinggan #25 Food House; the other proclaims the place’s best sellers — lumpiang ubod and other home-cooked specialties.

 The neighborhood restaurant, a dream of Ana Jose, business administration graduate of Miriam College, has been around since Aug.
 21, 2001.